 Here are 6 things our sibling care doulas recommend to help with this transition so that expanding your family can be a joyous occasion.

-#1 Share the experience with them
+#1 Share the experience of preparing for baby with your toddler

 - Read books about new babies.